Nicolas-Reyland/Chaikin3D/README.md

      style="float: left; margin-left: 10px;" />

-For examples of what I mean with "graphical" connections, try these commands: ```python chaikin3d.py -s cube -p full -cg 0``` and ```python chaikin3d.py -s cube -p full -cg 1```.
-The grapchical connections are the black lines, while the main connections are the red lines.
+For examples of what I mean with "graphical" edges, try these commands: ```python chaikin3d.py -s cube -p full -cg 0``` and ```python chaikin3d.py -s cube -p full -cg 1```.
+The grapchical edges are the black lines, while the main edges are the red lines.

 # Usage